ibm-cloud-docs/Cloudant/api/using_views.md

 If the fingerprint changes,
 then the view indexes are rebuilt.

->   **Note**: View index rebuilds occur whenever a change occurs to any one view
-    from all the views that are defined in the design document.
-    For example,
-    if you have a design document with three views, and you update the design document,
-    all three view indexes within the design document are rebuilt.
+View index rebuilds occur whenever a change occurs to any one view from all the views that are defined in the design document.
+For example, if you have a design document with three views, and you update the design document, all three view indexes within the design document are rebuilt.
+{: tip}

 If the database was updated recently, the results might be delayed when the view is accessed.